datopian/flowershow/site/content/docs/edit-this-page.md

 ## Default setting

-You can disable or enable showing the button for all your pages by setting this property in your `config.js` file.
+You can disable or enable showing the button for all your pages by setting this property in your `config.mjs` file.
 The button is disabled by default.

 ```js
 {